-Transfers to/from other funds at June 30, 2019, consist of the following:
+Transfers to/from other funds at June 30, 2020, consist of the following:

-From the General Fund to the Capital Projects Fund
+From the General Fund to the Capital Projects Fund \$105,426

 Transfers are used to move unrestricted revenues to finance various programs that the government must account for in other funds in accordance with budgetary authorizations, including amounts provided as matching funds for various grant programs.
-During the 2019 fiscal year, the Town made various transfers from the General Fund to the Capital Projects Fund for expansion of a pump station, 24/27 extension and park walkway.
+During the 2020 fiscal year, the Town made various transfers from the General Fund to the Capital Projects Fund for park memorial, 24/27 extension and park walkway.